 His musical training began early with piano lessons at age six, but he did not start taking music seriously until he took up the trumpet at age thirteen.
-Once he became committed to music, he devoted himself to study and practicing his trumpet.
+Once he became committed to music, he devoted himself to studying and practicing his trumpet.
 When his mother saw that he was serious and would stick to it, she bought him a better quality instrument.
-He also studies tenor sax and played it well enough to briefly work in the Walter Johnson band in Miami while still in high school.
+He also studied tenor sax and played it well enough to briefly work in the Walter Johnson band in Miami while still in high school.
 (Many years later during his prime, he was known to sit in from time to time at jam sessions on tenor just for fun.)

 Apparently Navarro did not care much for Key West.
 He was once quoted as saying "I didn't like Key West at all.
 I'll never go back."
 So, after graduating Frederick Douglass High School, he joined Sol Albrights's band in Orlando, traveled with him to Cincinnati, took further trumpet lessons from an Ohio teacher, and soon went on the road with Snookum Russell's Indianapolis-based orchestra.

 The Big Band YearsRussell's group, a well regarded "territorial" band in the 1940s, proved to be a valuable training ground for Fats.
-It was a place to development, experiment, and make mistakes that no one would remember before heading on to the national stage.
+It was a place to develop, experiment, and make mistakes that no one would remember before heading on to the national stage.
 Such stars an J.J.
 Johnson and Ray Brown also had paid their dues there.
 Fats stayed with Russell for about two years (1941-42) and became its feature trumpet soloist.
 At that time, his style was strongly influenced by the great Roy Eldridge and his (Fats') second cousin, the wonderful trumpet stylist Charlie Shavers.
 He was yet to hear and incorporate Dizzy Gillespie's and Charlie Parker's ideas.
 There is no recorded evidence of his work with Russell.